Skip to main content

 Intermediate Part 2 (Semester 2)

-Working towards CEFR level B1.2
+Working towards CEFR B1.2

 • describe past experiences with accuracy, talk about dreams, ambitions, and hypothetical situations